openknowledge/workshop-cloud/README.md

     - Goto the AWS web console
     - Choose ECR service and select your ECR

-You should see (at least) to images inside your repository because we updated an already existing container image.
-One of them should have the image tag "latest" a timestamp (pushed at) corresponding to the current time.
+You should see (at least) two images inside your repository because we updated an already existing container image.
+One of them should have the image tag "latest" and a timestamp (pushed at) corresponding to the current time.

 ### Change configuration of AppRunner